-- 1. Press the MODE button to select OFF. - 2.
-Close propane tank valve if coach will be stored for a period of time.
+- 1. Below the temperature adjustment arrows for the front and the rear, push the "OFF" button on both. - 2.
+Close propane tank valve if motorhome will be stored for a period of time.

 Refer to the manufacturer's user guide provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
-See "Coach Maintenance Chart" in Section 11 - Maintenance and Storage for recommended intervals.
+See "Motorhome Maintenance Chart" in Section 11 - Maintenance and Storage for recommended intervals.